Terms of Service

 I currently have one slot remaining for concessionary rates, available for clients on a reduced income or claiming benefits.
 This must be agreed upon before our first session.

-I review fees annually in April and will give you two calendar months’ notice of any fee increase.
+I review fees periodically and will give you one calendar month notice of any fee increase.

 Payment is required at least 24 hours in advance via BACS to confirm your session.
 Unpaid sessions cannot be held.
 My bank details are: